xavibenjamin/theboldreport.net/_drafts/flexbox-newsletter-form.md

 If you have any questions, feel free to [find me on Twitter](http://twitter.com/ttimsmith).

-[^1]:	I use SCSS, so I’ll be using that in this tutorial.
-If you use another preprocesser, some of the same principles will apply.

-[^2]:	You might notice that I use `rem-calc`.
+[^1]:	You might notice that I use `rem-calc`.
 This is a function that I borrow from the [Foundation Framework](http://foundation.zurb.com/).
 I use this everywhere.